AzureAdvocateBit/introtoprogramminglearn/webdev101-introprog/includes/2-what-is-programming.md

 > [!TIP]
 > Do a little research: who is considered to have been the world's first computer programmer?

-Before you get started, consider let's check in with what you know now!
+Before you get started, let's check in with what you know now!